Extracting Frames

 GIF Frame Extractor

-ConvertICO GIF Frame Extractor lets you extract individual frames from animated GIFs, preserving timing information and transparency.
-Perfect for animation analysis, creating sprite sheets, or editing specific frames from an animation.
+Extract individual frames from animated GIFs, preserving timing information and transparency.
+Perfect for animation analysis, creating sprite sheets, or editing specific frames.

 How to Extract Frames from GIF

-1. Upload your animated GIF file by dragging and dropping or using the file browser
+1. Upload your animated GIF file using drag & drop or the file browser.

-3. Choose whether to preserve transparency (not applicable for JPG)
+3. Choose whether to preserve transparency (recommended for PNG/WebP).

-5. View and download individual frames or get all frames as a ZIP archive
+5. Download individual frames or get all frames as a ZIP archive.

 Output Format Options

-• PNG: Best quality with perfect transparency preservation.
-Larger file size but ideal for editing.
+Best quality with perfect transparency preservation.
+Larger file size but ideal for editing and further processing.

-• WebP: Good balance between quality and file size with transparency support.
-Modern format that may not be supported in all software.
+Good balance between quality and file size with transparency support.
+Modern format, may not work in older software.

-• JPG: Smallest file size but does not support transparency (transparent areas will appear white).
-Best for photos.
+Smallest file size but no transparency support.
+Transparent areas become white.
+Best for photographs.

 Important Notes

-• Frame timing information is preserved in a metadata.json file included in the ZIP download
+Frame timing information is saved in a metadata.json file included in the ZIP download.

-• Extracted frames are automatically deleted after 24 hours
+Extracted frames are automatically deleted after 1 hour to save server space.

 Frequently Asked Questions